Email FacebookTwitterMenu burgerClose thin

 Tips for Investing

 • A financial advisor with tax experience can help you create or improve a strategic plan for both asset location and asset allocation.
-If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • When considering tax-efficient investments like ETFs, don’t overlook the fees.
 Mutual funds and ETFs may offer tax benefits but come with high expense ratios, which can also eat away at returns.
 Also, if you’d like help with asset allocation, an easy-to-use calculator can point you in the right direction.